-Have you always wanted to take a bicycle through Manhattan?
-On May 7th, 32,000 participants will meet for the “Five Boro Bike Tour” to cycle through all 5 boroughs in New York.
+Have you always wanted to take a bike ride through Manhattan?
+On May 6th, 32,000 participants will meet for the “Five Boro Bike Tour” to cycle through all 5 boroughs in New York.
 The riders will be riding 40 miles in total.
 Driving through the city without traffic is only possible once a year when America’s largest cycling event takes place.
 Driving on a bike that is!

 The “Five Boro Bike Tour” bike marathon takes almost an entire day and takes place throughout the Big Apple, including all five city districts.
 The 32,000 attendees are routed through the streets of Manhattan, through the green and blossoming Central Park, Ride across five big bridges, roll through the Brooklyn and Queens scene districts, and the Bronx to end up in the pedals and head for Staten Island.
 The atmosphere is similar to running events: Breathtaking.

 The day of the Taco, Tequila and lots of Mexican vibes.
 New York City loves Cinco the Mayo since it’s a big party all over the city.
 Cinco the Mayo is a Mexican Holiday that commemorates the Mexican defeat of the French army at the Battle of Puebla in 1862.
 Make sure to check out the Cinco Da Mayo Parade that is hosted Uptown on Central Park West at 106th St to 97th St.

 12th of May: Mother’s Day Champagne Brunch Cruise